AgoraDoc/agora-style-guide/_content/api-reference-code-comments.md

 - Capitalize the first word, and end the sentence or phrase with a period.
 - Begin descriptions of non-Boolean parameters with "The" or "A" if possible.
 - For Boolean parameters use a list that includes "true" and "false", followed by corresponding functions.
-Do not put the words "true" and "false" in code font or quotation marks.
 Notice the capitalization difference across different platforms.
 - For Optional or Default parameters, put (Optional) or (Default) as the first word of the description.

 #### Return values